-‘’I am delighted for our year 13 students, their parents and our staff as Bishop Walsh Catholic School celebrates record A level results’’ said John Farrell, Principal at the school in Wylde Green Rd which is part of the St. John Paul II Multi-Academy.
+‘’I am delighted for our year 13 students, their parents and our staff as Bishop Walsh Catholic School yet again celebrates another outstanding set of A level results’’, said Henryk Koryl, Head of School.

 Mr J.B.
 Farrell – Principal of Bishop Walsh Catholic School